dineshkummarc/cozy/README.md

 ### Technical details ###

-All the code is written using TDD.
+(almost) All the code is written using TDD.
 Tests are included:

 - tests.(js|sh)
 - tests/*